GaragePixel/stdlib-for-mx2/RULES_TO_CONTRIB.md

 End
 ```

 This approach has significant implications for code maintenance, as it prevents a class of bugs that can be extremely subtle and difficult to detect in visual inspection alone.
+The more 'end' you'll use, the more near the peace and  love on earth will becomes reality.

+So, to be clear, no protection against dangling block errors for more elegant code.

 ## Technical Advantages
 The explicit and unique terminator approach "End" offers several technical advantages: